GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Methodology

 \subsection{Data Preparation}

 Given the present difficulty in accessing high-resolution physical vulnerability data, we used the publicly available 15-arcsecond (or 500-m) dataset of the Modelling Exposure through Earth Observation Routines (METEOR) Project \citep{huyck2019meteor}.
 Despite lacking temporal definition at a coarse-grained scale, we assumed that the METEOR dataset reflects the building height in 2020 of Google Open Buildings 2.5D.
 This limited representation of physical vulnerability serves as our prior expert belief system, which provides weak supervision to our learning objective.
 We preprocessed the raw METEOR dataset by normalizing the building counts for each category of physical vulnerability, as listed in Table \ref{table:vulnerability}, and resampled it to match the 50-cm spatial resolution of our building height data.
+The resulting normalized values become $[0,1]$, which effectively represents compositions into the probabilistic framework of the variational autoencoder through $\boldsymbol{p}_{\theta}$.

-In both case studies, we used the publicly available high-resolution 50-cm annual building height data from Google Open Buildings 2.5D, 2016-2023, which is derived from Copernicus Sentinel-2 imagery after applying super-resolution technique \citep{sirko2023high}.
+In both case studies, we used the publicly available analysis-ready high-resolution 50-cm annual building height data from the Google Open Buildings 2.5D Temporal dataset, 2016-2023, which is derived from Copernicus Sentinel-2 imagery after applying a super-resolution technique \citep{sirko2023high}.
 It is important to note that this particular dataset serves as our proxy for $\mathbf{E}$ with the following limitations: a mean absolute error of 1.5 meters and a coefficient of determination, $R^2$, of 0.91.
+This mean absolute error was considered as the noise threshold for succeeding visualizations.
+In the respective geographic extents of post-disaster vicinities in Bangladesh and Sierra Leone, our preliminary inspection also noted that these data have no temporal gaps or missing data.
 Nevertheless, in this work, the spatiotemporal extent of Google Open Buildings 2.5D is adequate to demonstrate the influence of high-resolution building height patterns on the likelihood of physical vulnerability categories.